Jorge Pelicano: Career

 Since 2001, he has been a freelance reporter for the television network, SIC.
 Pelicano is also known for his documentary films, including Ainda Há Pastores?
 (Are There Still Pastors), which premiered at the 2006 CineEco Film Festival and won an award there.
 It was the only Portuguese film selected for Brazil's Goiás film festival and won the Environmental Film Festival Network (EFFN) Green Award in Turin.
 In 2009, he released the award-winning Pare, Escute, Olhe (Stop, Listen, Look), shown at Italy's Trento Film Festival.
 This film, which portrayed the economic development of Portugal's inland mountains, was one of the most watched Portuguese films in the first half of 2010.
 It received awards at both CineEco and Doclisboa.
 Pelicano's 2009 film Uma Vida Normal won the prize for Best Picture at the Festival International du Grand Reportage d'Actualité (FIGRA).

-His 2018 film, Until Porn Do Us Part, which premiered at the Caminhos do Cinema, where it was awarded the Best Documentary and Audience Award.
+His 2018 film Until Porn Do Us Part premiered at the Caminhos do Cinema, where it was awarded the Best Documentary and Audience Award.
 It also won the Best Documentary Award at Portugal's Sophia Awards, and was shown on national broadcaster, RTP.
 It also won Best Documentary at Amsterdam's Roze Filmdagen 2019.